phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m4-stm32l4x6-nucleo.md

 To provide a power supply for the board and make flashing possible, you have to connect a USB to micro USB cable between your host pc and the development board (`USB PWR` port, also called `CN1`).

-To communicate with the board you will need to use a UART-USB converter, like `PL2303 TA`.
+To communicate with the board use a UART-USB converter, like `PL2303 TA`.

 - Connect TX, RX, and GND wires to the USART2 (called also USART_B) in the Nucleo board.
   For example, using PL2303 TA: